Council's waste facilities operate as per the schedules below except Good Friday and Christmas day.

 What are the transfer station’s opening hours?

-- The Buy-Back building will be open on Sunday between 10am and 4pm
+The Buy-Back building is open on Sunday between 10am and 4pm

 The transfer station will be closed on Good Friday and Christmas Day.